-Diarrheal diseases such as cholera and dysentery kill over 1.5 million people each year, most of them children.
+Diarrheal diseases such as cholera and dysentery kill about one million people each year, most of them children.
 Diarrhea is most often a result of unclean water, unsafe sanitation, or poor hygiene.

 Strong, healthy people can recover from diarrhea in a few hours or days at most.
 However, individuals weakened by malnutrition or sickness often cannot recover and start losing large amounts of fluids and salts.
 Without treatment, this may continue until they actually die of dehydration.
 Children become dehydrated faster than adults.